 A juvenile may be able to avoid the most serious penalties with the help of a knowledgeable attorney.
 There are programs that certain juveniles may qualify for in place of jail sentences and criminal records.
 Some of these programs can include teen court, diversion programs, probation and deferred adjudication.

 If your child has been charged with any criminal offense while underage in Gainesville, or any of the surrounding areas in Florida, including Ocala, Alachua, and Lake City, contact the Galigani Law Firm.
-Dean Galigani is Board Certified in Criminal Trial Law and is evaluated for professionalism and tested for expertise.
 He is a knowledgeable criminal defense attorney who will make every effort to help your child stay out of the criminal justice system in Florida.
 Call the Galigani Law Firm today for a free consultation at (352) 375-0812 about your alleged violation of probation.

 Florida law defines juvenile delinquency as the commission of a crime by anyone under the age of 18.
 Following a juvenile delinquency arrest, the Florida law enforcement agency may take one of three steps:

 During the intake process, the Juvenile Probation Officer (JPO) will conduct an interview with the juvenile and their family to create a plan to address the offense.
 Factors that will affect the plan can include the nature of the offense, the risk the minor presents to the community, the damages that resulted from the offense and other needs the juvenile may have.
 The Juvenile Probation Officer will then make a recommendation to the state attorney to formally prosecute the juvenile or permit the minor to enroll in a diversion program.